Sushmit94/CODING-SAMURAI-INTERNSHIP-TASK/README.md

 re module for regular expressions and pattern detection

-(Also used: math module in the Tic-Tac-Toe AI project for Minimax logic)

 🔖 Acknowledgments
 Special thanks to @Coding Samurai for providing a practical and beginner-friendly internship experience focused on real-world problem-solving.